webplatform/docs/css/properties/font-size/index.md

 |LiveURL=http://code.webplatform.org/gist/5628042
 }}{{Single Example
 |Language=CSS
-|Description=Redefine the typical '''16px''' default '''medium''' value as '''10px''', then redefine other tags in proportion to the root:
+|Description=A redefinition of the typical '''16px''' browser default font size '''medium''' value as '''10px''', followed by a resizing of the text that follows proportionate to that.
 |Code=html { font-size: 62.5%; }
 /*
 16 * 62.5% == 10